groxascomp/groxascomp/README.md

 # Hey there 👋

 ## 👨‍💻 About Me
-I’m **Gian Exequiel G Roxas**, a passionate developer and Computer Engineering graduate from the **Polytechnic University of the Philippines (PUP)**.
+I’m Gian Exequiel G Roxas, a passionate developer and Computer Engineering graduate from the Polytechnic University of the Philippines (PUP).
 I enjoy building scalable web applications, experimenting with IoT projects, and continuously learning new technologies to sharpen my craft.

+Currently, I’m working at Accenture Philippines as an Associate Software Engineer, while also participating in a Java Full Stack Development bootcamp.
+This experience allows me to strengthen my expertise in both front‑end and back‑end technologies, aligning my growth with modern industry standards and preparing me to deliver robust, enterprise‑level solutions.

 ---